 Tim Stützle, Ottawa Senators

 Out of the whole 2020 draft class, one could argue that Stützle is having the biggest impact.
-The third-overall selection has five goals and 14 points (third among rookies) on the season and is showing flashes of great potential for Ottawa.
+The third-overall selection has six goals and 18 points (second among rookies) on the season and is showing flashes of great potential for Ottawa.

 — Alex Metzger (@nhlsensandstuff) February 12, 2021